kpvarma/crudify/README.md

-# DeviseCrud Gem
+# CRUDify Gem

-DeviseCrud is a lightweight and flexible Ruby on Rails gem that extends Devise by exposing APIs for managing Devise-powered user models.
+CRUDify is a lightweight and flexible Ruby on Rails gem that extends Devise by exposing APIs for managing Devise-powered user models.
 This gem is designed for developers looking to build a seamless CRUD (Create, Read, Update, Delete) functionality for their Devise-managed models without requiring any UI integration.

 The gem is especially useful when paired with next-admin, a Next.js frontend application designed to consume these APIs and provide a user-friendly interface for managing your Devise-powered user types.